plone/training/dexterity_2.rst

     Until Plone 4.3.2 adding indexes in catalog.xml was harmful because reinstalling the addon purged the indexes!
 See http://www.starzel.de/blog/a-reminder-about-catalog-indexes.

-    To run additional custom code on (re-)installing an addon you should use a `setuphandler.py <http://docs.plone.org/develop/addons/components/genericsetup.html#custom-installer-code-setuphandlers-py>`_.

 * Reinstall the addon
-* Go to http://localhost:8080/Plone/portal_catalog/manage_catalogIndexes to inspect populate and inspect the new indexes
+* Go to http://localhost:8080/Plone/portal_catalog/manage_catalogIndexes to inspect and manage the new indexes

 .. seealso::